iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 <br><br>

 - The Buried Giant <br>
 This book stayed with me.
-Read sort of like a children’s book with bigger consequences.
+One of the most mature fantasy novels I’ve read.
+The authors tone is never crowded or too detailed, yet the characters are so easy to empathize with.
 <br><br>

+- The Revenant <br>
+Brutal, cunning and savage.
+Leo Dicaprio and bears.
+If you liked the movie, you’ll love the book because it’s three times as long.
+<br><br>

+- The Secret History <br>
+By the same author who wrote *the Goldfinch* (my favourite book).
+“The story is an inverted detective story, not a whodunit but a *whydunit*”. <— from Wikipedia
+<br><br>

 *I will finish these summaries*
 <br><br>

-- The Revenant <br><br>

-- The Secret History <br><br>

 - All The Light We Cannot See <br><br>